zachgerhart/lesson-hider-directive/README.md

 ​
 Now inside of our directive's template we can display the array of lessons the same way we would in any of our other html.
 So lets add the lessons array to the template and reload the page to make sure it prints out what we want it to.
 ​
 Cool!
 But still not much that is new, so lets dive a little deeper.
-Inside of your 'lessonHider.js' add another property to your return object called 'link' and give it the value of a function.
-The link method will always be passed three parameters: 'scope', 'element', and 'attributes', in that order.
+Inside of your `lessonHider.js` add another property to your return object called `link` and give it the value of a function.
+The link method will always be passed three parameters: `scope`, `element`, and `attributes`, in that order.
 At this point your directive should look like this:
 ​
 ```javascript
 angular.module('directivePractice')